-- Upon completion of a mutually acceptable agreement with the sponsor and with PI concurrence, SPA on behalf of UVM accepts the awards, collects needed signatures, and completes the InfoEd record.
+- Upon completion of a mutually acceptable agreement with the sponsor and with PI concurrence, SPA accepts the award on behalf of UVM, collects needed signatures, and creates the award in UVMClick.

-- To expedite acceptance, UVM accepts electronic signatures for awards contract/subcontract documents.
+- To expedite acceptance, UVM accepts electronic signatures for award, contract/subcontract documents.

 - Funds are not released into PeopleSoft until all pending compliance concerns are completed, and green light is given to move forward from the respective compliance office (i.e.: IRB, IACUC, FCOI, Export Control).

-- Detailed information is compiled and organized by SPA in a checklist to facilitate the release of the budget into UVM's financial system (Peoplesoft).
+- SPA facilitates the release of the budget into UVM's financial system (Peoplesoft).

-- When the award set-up process is complete, funds are available for spending and salaries can be distributed to the project (chartstring).
+- When this award set-up process is complete, funds become available for spending and salaries can be distributed to the project (chartstring).

 - SPA notifies the Principal Investigators and Unit Administrator with system generated emails when the award set up process is complete.